Flaried/animation-replacer-roblox/README.md

 ## 🚀 Overview (BETA)

 **Animation Spoofing** is an automated process designed to fix the handling of third party animations in your Roblox game.
-This Spoofer will scrape Roblox files, spoofs animations, and republishes them to ensure functionality when you publish your game.
+This program will scrape Roblox files, spoofs animations, and republish them to ensure functionality when you publish your game.

 ### ✨ Upcoming Key Features